 Plant-weevil BSPM systems can also be expected in temperate regions, where the predominance of anemophily and entomophily based on generalist pollinators might have precluded investigations of more specialized systems.
 In some Western Palearctic willows (Salicaceae), flowering cycles show intriguing spikes of volatiles which are not correlated with the visits of pollinators considered as efficient (Jürgens et al. 2014).
 Interestingly, a part of these compounds (4-1 dimetoxybenzène) is also produced by several South American palms for the specific attraction of beetles, including weevils (Knudsen et al. 2001; Núñez-Avellaneda et al. 2005).
-This case deserves special attention since the male and female inflorescences of these dioecious trees also harbor the larval stages of several typical genera of flower weevils (Acalyptus, Dorytomus, Ellescus; Hoffmann 1958).One group within Curculionidae that needs attention is the subfamily Baridinae.
-Here we found a single example of demonstrated effective pollinator (Montella in orchids), but this mostly Neotropical taxon harbors an extreme diversity with more than 4,000 described species, many of them found in flowers as adults (Prena et al. 2014; B. de Medeiros pers. obs.).
-Because of their difficult phylogeny, taxonomy and very high number of undescribed taxa (Davis 2011), they are rarely identified beyond subfamily or tribe level in pollination studies, preventing accumulation of knowledge.
-Relationships can also occur in even more unexpected groups of weevils associated with flowers.
-In orchids, a species endemic to the Cayman Islands (Myrmecophila thomsoniana) is apparently pollinated by the weevil Lachnopus vanessablockae (Curculionidae, Entiminae; Girón et al. 2018) with pollinia transferred on elytra on the stigmatic surface of flowers.
-Although this case deserves more detailed investigation, it should be noted that, as typical for entimines, the larvae of this species reproduce in the soil on the root systems of plants (Girón et al. 2018).
+This case deserves special attention since the male and female inflorescences of these dioecious trees also harbor the larval stages of several typical genera of flower weevils (Acalyptus, Dorytomus, Ellescus; Hoffmann 1958).

+While this review focuses specifically on BSPM, it is also important to highlight that weevils may be involved in the pollination of generalist plants, and may not necessarily use breeding sites as rewards.
+One group within Curculionidae that deserves attention is the subfamily Baridinae.
+Here we found only one example of a demonstrated effective pollinator (Montella, a brood-site pollinator of orchids; Nunes et al. 2018), but this mainly Neotropical taxon harbors an extreme diversity with more than 4,000 described species, many of which are found in flowers as adults (Prena et al. 2014; B. de Medeiros pers. obs.).
+Due to their unresolved phylogeny, complex taxonomy and very high number of undescribed taxa (Davis 2011), they are rarely identified beyond the subfamily or tribe level in pollination studies, preventing accumulation of knowledge.
+A great diversity of baridine pollinators, with or without brood sites as rewards, remains to be discovered.
+Interactions may also occur in even more unexpected groups of flower-associated weevils.
+In orchids, a species endemic to the Cayman Islands (Myrmecophila thomsoniana) is apparently pollinated by the weevil Lachnopus vanessablockae (Curculionidae: Entiminae; Girón et al. 2018) with pollinia transferred by contact of the elytra on the stigmatic surface of flowers.
+As typical for entimines, the larvae of this species reproduce in the soil on the root systems of plants (Girón et al. 2018), so it is unlikely to be a case of BSPM.
+These cases demonstrate the need for a better understanding of the evolution of pollinators in weevils more broadly, and the contexts leading to BSPM more specifically.

 5.2 Priority research axes